 The Purposeful Perfectionist

-In 2003, his gardening outfit - including his pants, vest, and shoes - as well as a variety of his tools (including plant markers and a watering can) were donated to the Garden Museum.
+In 2003, Graham's gardening outfit - including his pants, vest, and shoes - as well as a variety of his tools (including plant markers and a watering can) were donated to the Garden Museum.

 "Pachysandra ground cover - A GST classic!"